 - How significant our role will be to the project or program

 - The number of people impacted

+While the Foundation may occasionally provide grants for equipment or books alone, strong preference will be given to applications that incorporate project or program elements.
+The Foundation also prefers to award grants to organizations that do not have access to large fundraising budgets and are local in nature.
+Preference is given to small, targeted, low-budget programs and organizations that have limited outside resources from which to draw.
 We give some preference to applications that utilize volunteers and organizations for whom Swift Communications employees are volunteers.
-While the Bessie Minor Swift Foundation may occasionally provide grants for equipment or books alone, strong preference will be given to applications that incorporate project or program elements.
-The Foundation also prefers to award grants to organizations that do not have access to large fundraising budgets and are local in nature.
-Preference is given to small, targeted, low-budget programs and organizations that have limited outside resources to draw from.

 Grants are made only to nonprofit organizations certified as tax exempt under Sections 501(c)(3) or 170(c) of the Internal Revenue Code which include educational institutions, governmental institutions and publicly supported charitable organizations.